GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 ## Install and Configure ACM
 ### Generate a Private/Public Key Pairs
+Generate a public/private key pairs, and the public repo

 ### Create a Private Key
 Create a secret with your private key in both clusters